 There are plenty of ways you can find a tutor online or in your local area.
 We recommend using websites like Superprof, which can find you a home tutor for face-to-face lessons near you, or try online math sessions.

 Sure, maths can get pretty complicated, but it's a lot more interesting when you look beyond the blackboard and darn useful.
 One of the many reasons you should consider learning maths with a tutor.

-Maths has a rich background which no one notices upon first glance, but teaching and learning the subject is as important in out high-tech 21st-century society as it ever was.
+Maths has a rich background which no one notices at first glance, but teaching and learning the subject is as important in our high-tech 21st-century society as it ever was.